brikrey67/rails-views/readme.md

 The command `rails routes` allows us at any time to view the current routes of our application, and to see the controller actions mapped to each route.

-For example, let's look at the request/response life cycle of a `get` request hitting the `ArtistsController`'s' `index` action.
+For example, let's look at the request/response life cycle of a `get` request hitting the `ArtistsController`'s `index` action.

-When a user visits `http:localhost:3000/artists`...
+When a user visits `http://localhost:3000/artists`...

 - The user types in a url, which triggers a request to the server.
-It hits the router.
-The **router** handles a `GET` request made to the `/artists` path, then signals to the `ArtistsController` to perform its `index` action.
+The **router** sees the `GET` request made to the `/artists` path.
+The router checks its routes for one that matches the request, and if it finds one, signals the appropriate controller to perform the appropriate action for that route.
+In this case the router signals to the `ArtistsController` to perform its `index` action.

 - `ArtistsController` looks for its index action.
-The index method uses ActiveRecord to fetch `Artist` data and store it in an instance variable.
+The index method uses Active Record to fetch `Artist` data and store it in an instance variable.

 - The index view is rendered with the data (instance variables) from the controller.
 The view is then handed over to the client as a response.